What is Méthode Champenoise?

 Quality sparkling wines are aged in contact with their yeast cells for several months, even up to six years.
 At the end of this process the cap is removed along with the expired yeast cells in a step called disgorgement.
 A finishing wine called the dosage is added that enhances complexity and establishes the sweetness level for the finished wine.
 Finally, the crown cap is replaced with the traditional cork held securely in place with a wire cage.

 There are cheaper less artistic ways to get fizz into a bottle of wine.
 The important thing to remember is that the secondary fermentation happens in the bottle in high quality sparkling wines.
-Only wineries that follow the practice describe here are legally able to use the phrase Méthode Champenoise or champagne method on their bottles.
+Only wineries that follow the practice described here are legally able to use the phrase Méthode Champenoise or champagne method on their bottles.
 If you see the word “charmat” it means the secondary fermentation happened in a large tank, usually an indicator of a lesser quality wine.

 Here’s to celebrating life on a daily basis with flutes lifted high!
 Cheers!